 N.B.
-VAT cost should be excluded (refer to point 5.6.9 a).
+For the eligibility of VAT, please refer to point 5.6.8.

 The percentage of European Union funding mentioned in the Grant Agreement is calculated on the total eligible costs of the operation (Total of A-B-C-D-E = direct eligible costs + Overheads (F)).